nf-core/pixelator/docs/usage.md

 Pooled samples are supported with the Proxiome v2 kit.
 To process them, include the `pool` and `hash_index` columns in the samplesheet and use the `proxiome-v2` design.
 Hash indices have to match the hashing antibody used for each sample.
+Typically there are 8 hashed samples per pool (numbering 1 to 8).

 ```csv
 pool,hash_index,sample,sample_alias,condition,design,panel,fastq_1,fastq_2